jeff-hykin/universify/story.md

 ## Part 4: What about NPM Packages?

-The second of the catastrophic problems can be described as:
+Catastrophic problem #2 can be described as:
 1. The world's first universal script should not have side effects.
 2. JavaScript doesn't work without NPM packages (obviously).